ngkhh/Nexercise/README.md

 ## Currently working on
 - Dot matrix showing randomized alphabet
 - 2 buttons represent "W" and "M"
+- Making sub-project: connect 2 buttons to a led and turn it on and off

 ### Source of ESP Library
 - https://github.com/esp8266/Arduino